 We are all familiar with classic (and somewhat boring) strip oak flooring.
-Thankfully today there are so many attractive and exciting options available, the real question becomes where do I start.
-From hardwoods to softwoods and even reclaimed woods, there is a wood floor and a look for every design style and space.
+Thankfully today there are so many attractive and exciting options available, the real question becomes: Where do I start?
+From hardwoods to softwoods and even reclaimed woods, there is a wood floor and a look for every wood floor design idea, style and space.

 Rustic Reclaimed Wood Flooring

-Used in spaces from classic rustic cabins to traditional and modern homes as well as many types of commercial spaces, rustic wood floors have a story to tell and history that will live on for years to come. most people love material that has history, reclaimed rustic woods show that history and are great conversation starters.
+Crafted using the original surface of reclaimed planks, rustic grades contain nail holes, cracks, knots and traces of the saw teeth that originally milled the boards.
+Dark colors and deep patina give thi,Used in spaces from classic rustic cabins to traditional and modern homes as well as many types of commercial spaces, rustic wood floors have a story to tell and history that will live on for years to come.
+Most people love material that has history, reclaimed rustic woods show that history and are great conversation starters.

 Clean Reclaimed Wood Flooring

 Not all reclaimed wood is rustic, in fact, some species and grades can be very clean and refined.
 With a more refined look, reclaimed wood floors that have a cleaner appearance are made using the inner cuts of wood and have more subtle character, including less nail holes(although some will be present), knots and natural checks.